 A key principle of negotiated rulemaking is that agreement is by consensus of all the interests.
 Thus, no one interest or group of interests is able to control the process.
 The NRA defines consensus as the unanimous concurrence among interests represented on a negotiated rulemaking committee or working group, unless the committee or working group itself unanimously agrees to use a different definition.
 5 U.S.C.
 562. In addition, experience has demonstrated that using a trained mediator to facilitate this process will assist all parties, including DOE, in identifying their real interests in the rule, and thus will enable parties to focus on and resolve the important issues.

 III.
 Proposed Negotiating Procedures

 A. Key Issues for Negotiation

-The following issues and concerns will underlie the work of the Negotiated Rulemaking Committee on Enforcement of Regional Energy Conservation Standards for regional standards enforcement:
+The following issues and concerns will underlie the work of the Negotiated Rulemaking Committee for walk-in coolers and freezers and be limited to the items specified below: